-The same principle applies when it comes to your resume: A great resume headline will draw recruiters and hiring managers into the story of you and entice them to keep reading.
+The same principles apply when it comes to your resume: A strong headline will draw recruiters into the story of you—and entice them to keep reading.

-As a certified professional resume writer (who has written hundreds upon hundreds of resumes), I strongly recommend using a headline.
-Whether you’re fresh out of college and looking for your first “real” job, or hoping to snag a CFO role 20+ years into your career, a brilliant headline can make a big difference when it comes to landing an interview.
+As a certified professional resume writer who has written hundreds (and I mean hundreds) of resumes, I strongly recommend using a headline.
+Whether you’re fresh out of college and looking for your first “real” job, or you're 20+ years into your career and eyeing the C-suite, a brilliant headline can make all the difference in landing a job interview.

-Here’s everything you need to know about what resume headlines are, why they work, and how to add one to that stellar resume you’ll use to land your next job.
+Here’s everything you need to know about what resume headlines are, why they work, and how to add one to the resume you’ll use to land your next job.

-A resume headline is a concise description of yourself right at the top of your resume.
-It consists of job titles and/or a brief phrase that announce to the reader who you are in relation to the role you’re pursuing.
-It’s where you tell a decision maker—who is most likely skimming quickly through a hefty pile of applications—that you’re a great fit for that job.
+A resume headline is a concise description of your work experience, placed right at the top of your resume.
+It goes below your name and contact information, and above your summary or opening resume section.
+Your resume headline usually pairs a job title with a brief phrase or two that relates to the job you’re pursuing.
+It’s where you tell a decision maker—who is most likely skimming dozens of applications at a time—that you’re a great fit for the job.

 When writing resumes for my clients, I typically use this formula:

-Keyword-Rich Subhead Showcasing Something That Makes You a Standout for That Role
+Keyword-Rich Supporting Statement Showcasing Something That Makes You a Standout for That Role

-You might also consider a one-line headline that combines your title with an attention-grabbing phrase, something like this:
+You might also consider a single-line headline that combines your title with an attention-grabbing phrase, something like this:

 Job Title with X Years’ Experience Doing This Directly Relevant Thing